HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 To measure is the key towards improvement, they say.
 To improve the usage of JavaScript in our applications, we need to measure how much JavaScript being shipped is actually required.
 Let's dig in to understand the distribution of JavaScript bytes per page, considering what a major role it plays in the web setup.

-The 50th percentile (median) desktop page loads 463 kilobytes of JavaScript, whereas a median page load on a mobile device sends 427 kilobytes.

 {{ figure_markup(
   image="javascript-bytes-per-page.png",
   caption="Distribution of the amount of JavaScript kilobytes loaded per page.",